AyushExel/trolo/docs/docs/features/training.md

 ## Configuration

 Training configurations can be customized through YAML files.
-See the [configuration guide](TODO) for details.
+See the configuration for details.